a2raoof/IBM_Exercise/readme.md

 - Clicking on an image opens a larger view with image description (truncated)
 	- Clicking anywhere on this view will close the image
 - Search capability using tags (comma separated), or phrases in the description
+	- Tag search is OR'd (contain 1 or more of the tags)
 	- Shows top 30 results

 Known bugs: